 The “Users” section identifies the people who will be interacting with your project in one way or another.
 This part answers, “who interacts with your project?
 In what ways do users are organized as groups?
 The users’ traits, qualities, characteristics, and behaviors are specified in this section.

-The “user benefits” are advantages the users will get after completion of the project.
+The “user benefits” are advantages the users will get after the completion of the project.
 It would be best to shape these benefits around users’ expectations rather than what you intend to deliver.
 It would be better if you focused on the well-defined benefits.
 Keep in mind that not all users will be affected by the benefits in the same way.
 Try to spend some time thinking about a particular benefit and its beneficiaries.

-The “Deliverables” lists out everything that will be delivered at the end of the project or a particular milestone.
+The “Deliverables” lists everything that will be delivered at the end of the project or a particular milestone.
 Deliverables are not essential to include in the internal working documents, like spreadsheets and concept maps.

 The “Risks” section mentions all the events that may have a negative impact on a project.
 To prevent your project from these risks, you can release a schedule or further developments in the project plan.
 These risks include delays in development or external factors that may affect your project.